 And The Winner Is: The Farmer’s Dog

-Overall, The Farmer’s Dog is better.
-It’s a bit more affordable, has shorter and more comprehensive ingredient lists, and a DIY Nutritional Mix is available if you have a super-sensitive dog and you prefer to cook its food yourself.
+The Farmer's Dog is the winner for its focus on human-grade ingredients and vet-approved recipes, guaranteeing high-quality and nutritious meals for your pet.
+Additionally, it offers a DIY Nutritional Mix if you have a super-sensitive dog and you prefer to cook its food yourself.

 FAQ